Skip to main content

 comment Leave a comment

-From his studio in Copenhagen, The Danish painter Nicky Sparre-Ulrich uses layering and controlled erasure to test the reliability of images.
+From his studio in Copenhagen, the Danish painter Nicky Sparre-Ulrich uses layering and controlled erasure to test the reliability of images.
 Sparre‑Ulrich's guiding idea is that memory is fragile yet persistent, always rewriting itself, and this clarity has made his exhibitions essential for anyone tracking how contemporary art covers the politics of remembrance.

 Read More keyboard_double_arrow_right